Why the judiciary is responsible for the current spate of slum demolitions in Delhi

 In the first week of June, hundreds of houses in Madrasi Camp, a slum cluster in Delhi’s Jangpura neighbourhood, were demolished by the Delhi Development Authority.
-The demolition followed an order from the Delhi High Court, passed on July 8, 2024, in a public interest litigation.
+The demolition followed an order from the Delhi High Court, passed on July 8, 2024, in a public interest litigation by one Shabnam Burney.

 The litigation had nothing to do with Madrasi Camp – its residents were not even a party to the case.